 I’ve just been asked to sit on the Board of Review for one of my students, since I’ve known him since he was in the second grade.
 If I’m to ask questions, can you give me some insight as to what’s appropriate?
 I don’t want to look stupid.

-20 40 to try the next time you’re involved in this important final step on a boy’s journey to Eagle:
+Here are 40 to try the next time you’re involved in this important final step on a young person’s journey to Eagle:

 40 Quality Questions for Eagle Scout Boards of Review

 I know!
 There’s no way you can ask 40 questions during an Eagle Scout board of review.
 But I’ve included this many in the hopes you’ll find a few you hadn’t thought to ask.

 - What will you do as an Eagle Scout to give back to Scouting?